Honeymoon in Portugal

 Another lovely option is the holiday island of Madeira.
 This island north of Spain’s Canary Islands, off the coast of Morocco is hugely popular with European travellers with flights from not just mainland Portugal but many European countries all year round.

-You’ll find lovely hotels, a compact capital, Funchal, Michelin star restaurants and beautiful hiking trails and boats that will take you whale and dolphin watching.
+You’ll find lovely hotels, a compact capital, Funchal, Michelin-starred restaurants and beautiful hiking trails and boats that will take you whale and dolphin watching.

 Is Portugal good for a honeymoon?
 Yes!
 As you can see, there is a lot more to a honeymoon in Portugal than first meets the eye!
 Vineyards, wild beaches, beautiful cities and exciting islands await!